 |

-Martin von Wagner Museum re-opens in the south wing of the Würzburg Residence.
-Decree of Bavarian Parliament initiates the relocation of large parts of the university from the city center to an area in the outskirts of the city (Hubland).
-Between 1971 and 1978, new university buildings are built including the university library, the philosophy building, and buildings for the Faculty of Physics and Astronomy as well as the Faculty of Chemistry and Pharmacy.
+Reopening of the Martin von Wagner Museum in the south wing of the Residence.
+Decision by the Bavarian State Parliament to relocate large parts of the university from the city to a site on the outskirts of the city (Hubland).
+Between 1971 and 1978, the University Library, the Philosophy Building and buildings for the Faculty of Physics and Astronomy and the Faculty of Chemistry and Pharmacy are built there

 |